 This plan gives you specific details and suggestions on what your student should be doing each year to move toward their career goals.

-Encourage your student to use PANTHER TraCS.
+Encourage your student to use HANDSHAKE.
 This is your student's 4 year track to Career Success!
-Students have access to Internships & Job Postings screened by our Career Center, and access to Employers seeking EIU candidates including EIU Alums.
-Students
+Students have access to campus jobs, internships and job postings screened by our Career Center, and access to employers seeking EIU candidates including EIU Alumni.

 Encourage your student to schedule an appointment with one of our career counselors.
 They will help them with a wide range of career-related subjects, including: choosing a major, career options, job searching, resume writing, interviewing skills, job search strategies and more!